Tracing the Footprints

 Conclusion

-2. As Africa continues to navigate the legacies of its colonial past, it stands poised to reclaim its narrative, foster pan-African solidarity, and chart a path toward a future of prosperity, equality, and self-determination.
+2. Without a doubt Africa continues to navigate the legacies of its colonial past, it stands poised to reclaim its narrative, foster pan-African solidarity, and chart a path toward a future of prosperity, equality, and self-determination.